 Meet the Maker

-Junebug and Darlin was started to provide friends and fellow crafters with the inspiration and tools to create heirloom quality subversive crafts.
-Junebug and Darlin is run by Zoe Frost, a queer femme currently living in Portland, OR.
+Zoe Frost, the creator/crafter/owner of Junebug and Darlin, is a queer femme currently living in Portland, OR.
 Having spent most of her life in California, she is eagerly adventuring through new surroundings of pine trees, ferns and rivers with her partner and their two dogs.
 She believes that art should be useful and crafting should be for everyone.
-She combines nature, queerness and good ol’ fuck the system attitudes to make her artistic endeavors what they are today and is always scheming up ways to incorporate her drawings into needlework.
-Her cross-stitch kits are 100% handmade and provide all of the supplies needed for you to create a finished cross-stitch from first stitch to frame.
+She combines nature, queerness and good ol’ fuck the system attitudes to make her artistic endeavors what they are today.
+Zoe’s cross-stitch kits are 100% handmade and provide all of the supplies needed for you to create a finished cross-stitch from first stitch to frame.
 She wants her products to be useful and instructive to you, and can guarantee a political agenda.